MicrosoftDocs/windows-itpro-docs/windows/security/book/cloud-services-protect-your-work-information.md

 Windows 11 enables IT professionals to move to the cloud while consistently enforcing security policies.
 Windows 11 provides expanded support for Group Policy administrative templates (ADMX-backed policies) in MDM solutions like Microsoft Intune, enabling IT professionals to easily apply the same security policies to both on-premises and remote devices.

+### Endpoint Privilege Management (EPM)

-**Endpoint Privilege Management (EPM):** Intune Endpoint Privilege Management supports organizations' Zero Trust journeys by helping them achieve a broad user base running with least privilege, while still permitting users to run tasks allowed by the organization to remain productive.
+Intune Endpoint Privilege Management supports organizations' Zero Trust journeys by helping them achieve a broad user base running with least privilege, while still permitting users to run tasks allowed by the organization to remain productive.

+### Local Administrator Password (LAPs)

-**Local Administrator Password (LAPs):** Local Administrator Password solution was a key consideration for many customers when deciding to make the transition from on-premises to cloud-managed devices using Intune.
+Local Administrator Password solution was a key consideration for many customers when deciding to make the transition from on-premises to cloud-managed devices using Intune.
 With LAPS (available in preview), organizations can automatically manage and back up the password of a local administrator account on Microsoft Entra ID joined or hybrid Microsoft Entra ID joined devices.

+### Mobile Application Management (MAM)
-**Mobile Application Management (MAM):** With Intune, organizations can also extend MAM

-App Config, MAM App Protection, and App Protection Conditional Access capabilities to Windows.
+With Intune, organizations can also extend MAM App Config, MAM App Protection, and App Protection Conditional Access capabilities to Windows.
 This enables people to access protected organizational content without having the device managed by IT.
 The first application to support MAM for Windows is Microsoft Edge.

 Customers have asked for App Control for Business (previously called Windows Defender Application Control) to manage Installer support for a long time.
 Now customers will be able to enable allowlisting of Win32 apps within their enterprise to proactively reduce the number of malware infections.